ty-lerscott/onbudget/README.md

 ## About

 This project was heavily influenced by the amazing work done by <a href="https://github.com/inoda">Lana Noda</a> and is also a budgeting tool hence why the name is similar.
 The main difference is that, it's being hosted on a digitalocean server for the static content and <a href="https://firebase.google.com/">Google Firebase</a> for all of the database and authentication logic.
-You can absolutely self host this (I will describe that later, however, it's currently accessible at <a href="https://onbudget.app">onbudget.app</a>.
+You can absolutely self host this (I will describe that later, however) it's currently accessible at <a href="https://onbudget.app">onbudget.app</a>.

 ## Why?